aggarwal-aditya/Quad-Trees-Image-Compression-CS201-Project/README.md

 - [x] Make header files for Node and coordinates
 - [x] make header and src files for insert
 - [x] search and other functions
-- [ ] Image mnipulation using quad trees
+- [ ] Image manipulation using quad trees